 X.2.1 Authorization Option

-The Document Registry SHALL be grouped with an IUA Resource Server actor to enforce OAuth Authorization decisions made by the grouped IUA Authorization Server.
+The Document Registry SHALL be grouped with an IUA Resource Server and IUA Authorization Server actors.
+The IUA Resource Server actor enforces OAuth Authorization decisions made by the grouped IUA Authorization Server.
 Thus, all accesses to the Document Registry must have a token issued by the IUA Authorization Server.
-These IUA Authorization Server decisions protect both requests from MHD Document Source for publication requests, and Document Consumer for access and disclosure requests.
+These IUA Authorization Server decisions protect both requests from MHD Document Source actors for publication, and from MHD Document Consumer actors for access and disclosure.
 The rules used for this authorization decision are not defined in the MHDS Profile.
 See the Consent Manager Option for specific access control rules associated with that option.